 Antonio’s is so popular that they’ve had to move to a new bigger and better location at 1560 Big Thompson Ave.
-They are open every day from noon-8:00 p.m.
 During the summer months, you can also order up a slice of their pizza at their downtown express location on Cleave Street.

 7. A picnic in the park – Have a picnic in Rocky Mountain National Park.
 Your kids may not like eating every single meal at a sit down restaurant while on vacation, so it’s time to pack a picnic and enjoy your meal among the mountains in Rocky Mountain National Park.
 Grab your favorite picnic food and make your way to the park.
 Top picnic areas for families are Hollowell Park, Hidden Valley, Alluvial Fan, and Endovalley.
 You may even see some wildlife!
 Just remember to not feed the animals (we’re talking about you, pesky chipmunks) and to clean up all of your garbage.

-Please note: From May 28 through October 11, 2021, a reservation is needed to enter Rocky Mountain National Park during the daytime.
+Please note: During the summer and early fall months, a reservation is needed to enter Rocky Mountain National Park during the daytime.
 Visit the National Park Services website here for more info and to make your reservations.